Fund State Need Grant, the backbone of college financial aid

 Fund the State Need Grant, write three of Washington’s higher-education leaders.

-TOM Rochat, veteran, native of Poulsbo and trained welder, was hit hard when the economy crashed in late 2007.
+Tom Rochat, veteran, native of Poulsbo and trained welder, was hit hard when the economy crashed in late 2007.
 Desperate to feed his family, and despite bad knees from serving as an Army paratrooper, he took a job doing apartment maintenance.

 While working on the building’s roof, he fell four stories, doing further damage to one knee and making manual labor impossible.
 But Tom’s aptitude with computers led him to apply to University of Washington Tacoma, and financial aid from the state made it possible for him to attend.
 After graduating in 2013 with a degree in information technology, Tom was hired by the Seattle tech company Avanade, where he has risen to the position of senior specialist.